Skip to content

 last_color_background bool

-If True, the last color is used as background.
-Defaults to False.
+If True, sets the last color to background_color.

 False